Fernando Villaamil: The end

 Villaamil was killed on board one of his destroyers, the Furor.
 Francisco Arderius, officer in the ship, reported Fernando Villaamil's end:

 After several gunshots that caused tremendous damage and many casualties, Capitán de Navio Villaamil went up to the prow gun platform; when I was about to follow him, a grenade exploded there [...].
 I could only see a flood of blood coming down. [...]
 Shortly after we went overboard, the ship, already on fire, sunk with the lifeless body of Don Fernando Villaamil.

+Commemoration

+The Spanish Navy destroyer was named for Villaamil.
+She was in commission from 1916 to 1932.